 2. Identification of organizational and portfolio risks (including a review of the existing risk register).

-3. Risk evaluation/re-evaluation (including cost-benefit analysis).
+3. Risk evaluation/re-evaluation (including cost-benefit analysis, enhanced with AI for deeper insights).

 Risk Management

 In terms of individual project risks, the primary goal of project risk management is to minimize the likelihood and/or mitigate the impact of risks to maximize the success probability of the project.
 This methodology includes processes related to risk identification, analysis, response planning, response implementation, and risk monitoring within each project.
-Risks within each project exist on two levels:

 1. Individual project risk: an uncertain event or condition, which, if it occurs, adversely affects one or more project objectives.